-Machine Quilters Exposition, LLC (MQX) is an annual machine quilting show and conference founded by machine quilters, Janet-Lee Santeusanio and Mary Schilke.
-MQX embraces all machine quilters, regardless of the size or model of machine used to complete the quilting process.
+MQX Quilt Festivals (Machine Quilters Exposition, LLC) is an annual quilt show and conference founded by machine quilters, Janet-Lee Santeusanio and Mary Schilke.

-What started out as a get together for longarm quilters in New England rapidly morphed into the largest machine quilting show in the United States.
-Well known for its friendliness, attention to detail and dedication to their vendors, students and teachers, certainly had humble beginnings.
+What began as a get-together for longarm quilters in New England, rapidly morphed into the largest convention of this type in the United States.
+Well-known for its friendliness, attention to detail, top educators, and dedication to their students, vendors and faculty, certainly had humble beginnings.

 Stay tuned for new developments these two women have up their sleeves.
 Whatever it is, it's sure to be well done and fun!